-- (a) Achieve cleanup standards for a portion of the site - (b) Provide a partial cleanup, that is, clean up hazardous substances from all or part of - the site, but not achieve cleanup standards; or

-(c) Provide a partial cleanup of hazardous substances and not achieve cleanup standards, but provide information on how to achieve cleanup standards for a cleanup; for example, an unproven cleanup technology demonstration project.
+- (a) Achieve cleanup standards for a portion of the site - (b) Provide a partial cleanup, that is, clean up hazardous substances from all or part of the site, but not achieve cleanup standards; or - (c) Provide a partial cleanup of hazardous substances and not achieve cleanup standards, but provide information on how to achieve cleanup standards for a cleanup; for example, an unproven cleanup technology demonstration project.

 Additional requirements of an interim action, as stated in WAC 173-340-430, are that the interim action will be consistent with the cleanup action and that the interim action shall not foreclose reasonable alternatives for the cleanup action.
 (The rule provides the following qualifier to the latter requirement: "This is not meant to preclude the destruction or removal of hazardous substances.")
-A Cleanup Action Plan has not yet been written for either the Gilbert Elementary School site or the Robertson Elementary School site, but this interim action is consistent with the typical cleanup alternatives considered for lead/arsenic contaminated sites in Central Washington.
-The removal of some of the contaminated soil does foreclose the option of capping this same soil in place, but the qualifier quoted above clearly allows such a removal.
+A Cleanup Action Plan has not yet been written for the Douglas County school sites, but this interim action is consistent with the cleanup typical alternatives considered for lead/arsenic contaminated sites in Central Washington.